Max Planck Summer Internship Program

 The internship is a full-time immersion for up to ten weeks.
 It takes place between mid-June to end-September.
 Within this framework, the starting date and duration of the internship is determined by mutual agreement between the host lab and the student.

-The program committee will evaluate and select students based on their grades, CV, letter of motivation and letter of reference.
-The committee will communicate the result of the selection to the applicants around the end of March.
+The program committee will evaluate and select students based on their grades, research experience, CV, letter of motivation and letter of reference.
+The committee aims to announce their decisions to the applicants by the end of March 2021.

 The number of internships is limited.
-Host labs will interview pre-selected students interested in working in their labs via Skype or other means.
+Host labs will interview pre-selected students interested in working in their labs via Skype, Zoom or other means.

 During your internship, you will be a full member of the institutes with the ability to join numerous social activities such as lab parties, hikes, sports groups, PhD activities, the institutes’ summer parties, in-house lectures and much more.